olsh/olsh.github.io/_posts/2018-09-05-teamcity-jira-release-notes.markdown

 Sadly, the TeamCity plugin does not have the feature, and the Octopus team said that they [are not going to implement it](https://octopusdeploy.uservoice.com/forums/170787-general/suggestions/3052975-include-teamcity-changes-links-with-each-release).

-But the Octopus support sent the link to the [excellent article](https://blogg.bekk.no/generating-a-project-change-log-with-teamcity-and-powershell-45323f956437) which shows how you can generate the release notes with commits using PowerShell.
+However, the Octopus support sent the link to the [excellent article](https://blogg.bekk.no/generating-a-project-change-log-with-teamcity-and-powershell-45323f956437) which shows how you can generate the release notes with commits using PowerShell.
-But the script doesn't fit our needs, because we wanted to include linked tasks too, so I extended the script.
+However, the script doesn't fit our needs, because we wanted to include linked tasks too, so I extended the script.

 The extended script grabs all the changes from a TeamCity build and tries to retrieve the tasks' information from Jira and generates a markdown file with release notes.